 Connect also generates instance level metrics.
 These metrics help to determine the overall health of the application.
 Splunk can retrieve these metrics using the Splunk Add-on for AWS.
 Metrics such as Voice Call Packet Loss in the last hour can help service or network operations teams to analyze contact center voice quality and and remediate issues in real-time.
 Call concurrency metrics can be leveraged to plan for growth and better predict capacity requirements.

-The Amazon Connect app for Splunk can also make use of contact flow logs.
+The Splunk App for Amazon Connect can also make use of contact flow logs.
 When contact flow logging is enabled in Connect, the logs are sent to Cloudwatch logs.
 Splunk can pull those logs from specific cloud watch log groups using the Splunk Add-on for AWS.
 This information can help an amazon connect app developer to debug and figure out exactly which function or module is failing and quickly remedy the contact flows.

 Last but not least, Contact Lens for Amazon Connect is a set of machine learning (ML) capabilities integrated into Amazon Connect.
 When enabled, the service analyzes the voice call and publishes a report to a S3 bucket.
 Splunk can pull these JSON reports from S3 using the SQS-based-S3 input available in the Splunk AWS TA.